New here? Start with the complete side hustle guide →

 Use AI to Brainstorm

-AI tools like ChatGPT or Claude can generate content ideas quickly.
-A prompt like “Give me 20 Pinterest pin ideas for a blog about side hustles for beginners — focus on topics with high search intent” will give you a starting list in seconds.
+AI tools like ChatGPT or Claude can generate content ideas fast.
+A prompt like “Give me 20 Pinterest pin ideas for a blog about side hustles for beginners — focus on topics with high search intent” will hand you a starting list in seconds.

-Not every idea will be right, but you’ll almost always find 5–8 genuinely useful ones to develop.
-Use AI for brainstorming raw material — not as a replacement for your own research and judgment.
+Not every idea will be right, but you’ll almost always find 5–8 really useful ones to develop.
+Use AI for raw brainstorming material — not as a replacement for your own research and judgment.

 Full guide: How to Use AI for Pinterest